Performance Breakdown

 Users won’t get much.
 Aside from the Omni nozzle, it only comes with one other attachment – a 2-in-1 crevice and brush tool.

 Handheld usability is mixed.
-The body length hampers it cleaning cramped spaces.
-It’s light enough (2-pound body weight) to carry around for cleaning upholstery, but the lack of tools and length isn’t ideal for handheld use.
+The body length hampers its ability to clean cramped spaces.
+It’s light enough (weighing 2 pounds) to carry around for cleaning upholstery, but the lack of tools and its length aren’t ideal for handheld use.

 Please note that the V-Series attachments won’t fit in the Omni since it has a smaller connector.
 Just a heads-up.